The Beatstalkers: History

 In 1962, Alan Mair and Eddie Campbell formed the Glasgow band with a lineup including Davie Lennox on vocals, Eddie Campbell on guitar, Alan Mair on bass and ‘Tudge’ Williamson on drums (replaced by Jeff Allen).
 Later Ronnie Smith joined the group on rhythm guitar.
 Under the management of Joe Gaffney, the band went on to become Scotland's "top group" at the time.
 Their roadie was Joe's oldest son, William.

 The group came to the attention of Decca Records in London after their riotous concert in George Square, Glasgow.
 However the band were unable to translate the same success they had in Scotland into success in England.
 They decided to split in 1969 after their van was stolen with all their equipment in it.
+The group's final three singles all featured songs written by a then-unknown David Bowie.

 Alan Mair went on to play with the Only Ones and drummer Jeff Allen played with East of Eden.
 The Beatstalkers played a reunion concert on 23 December 2005 in Glasgow.